asciimoth/3a/README.md

 - preview - Frame number (starting from 0) that should be shown as a static preview of the animation (unsigned 16-bit integer).
 By default is 0.

 Advanced Options (may not be implemented):
-- audio - Path to the soundtrack file relative to the current 3a file (str).
-This soundtrack should be played in parallel with the animation.
-It is assumed that the duration of the soundtrack coincides with the duration of the animation.
-It is also assumed that the animation rendering speed is sufficient not to lose synchronization with the audio track.
-If this is not the case, then the way to solve these problems remains at the discretion of the developer of a particular program and is not described in the standard
 - title - Title of art (str).
 - author - Author of art (str).